Dja Dja Wurrung seasonal calendar

 • Rain Moths emerge from underground larvae and scatter eggs from the air around eucalypt trees.

-Barramul and yulawil time
+Barramal and Yulawil time

 Emu and echidna time